guiyomh/charlatan/doc/reference.md

 ## Creating fixtures

-The most basic functionality of this library is to turn flat yaml files into map of fields.
+The most basic functionality of this library is to turn flat YAML files into a map of fields.
-You can define many maps of different table in one file as such:
+You can define many maps of the different table in one file as such:

 ```yaml
 user: